daguilarm/belich-tables/README.md

 A dynamic Laravel Livewire component for data tables.

-This plugin assumes you already have [Laravel Livewire](https://laravel-livewire.com/) installed and configured in your project.
+This plugin assumes you already have [Laravel Livewire](https://laravel-livewire.com/), [AlpineJS](https://github.com/alpinejs/alpine) and [Tailwind](https://tailwindcss.com/) installed and configured in your project.

 ## Usage